Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 At prices from £1,000, this is a sector that defines itself.
 Buyers are more likely to be experienced tent campers who know what they want and are prepared to pay for it.

 This is a category Karsten has made its own – it’s been voted winner at every Awards to date.
-This time around, the super-premium brand achieved a near-perfect 99%.
-It’s consistently scored in the upper 90s since we started the Tent Survey.
+This time around, the super-premium brand achieved a perfect 100%.
+It’s consistently scored in the upper 90s (as a minimum) since we started the Tent Survey.

 2022 Tent Owner Satisfaction Awards update

-Karsten once again dominates this award, with a 99% satisfaction rating.
+Karsten once again dominated this award, with a 99% satisfaction rating.

 Zempire is a new entry in this exclusive category, snapping at the heels of Karsten with a satisfaction rating of 97%, which would have made it a winner in any other category in this year’s Tent Owner Satisfaction Awards if it weren’t competing against Karsten.